 Ante Up 21 Blackjack

-Game developers are constantly looking for new ways to attract and maintain the attention of gamblers.
-This ceaseless strive toward originality has led to the reinvention of many classic casino-banked games, including the ever-popular 21.
-Ante Up 21 is easily one of the most original variants of the classic game launched in recent years.
+Game developers are constantly looking for new ways to attract and hold the attention of gamblers.
+This ceaseless striving for originality has led to the reinvention of many classic casino-banked games, including the ever-popular 21.
+Ante Up 21 is easily one of the most original variants of this classic game to be launched in recent years.

-Patented by LA-based manufacturer FYI Gaming, the game was originally invented by Michael Forster, who also happens to be president of this gaming company.
-Ante Up 21 Poker Bonus Edition received the seal of approval of the Nevada Gaming Commission back in 2008.
-The game is available for play at some gaming venues in the Silver State, including the Fremont Hotel and Casino in Sin City.
+Patented by the LA-based manufacturer FYI Gaming, the game was originally invented by Michael Forster, who is also the president of the company.
+Ante Up 21 Poker Bonus Edition received the seal of approval from the Nevada Gaming Commission in 2008.
+The game is available at several gaming venues in the Silver State, including the Fremont Hotel and Casino in Sin City.

-Ante Up 21 combines elements from conventional blackjack and poker.
+Ante Up 21 combines elements of conventional blackjack and poker.
 It offers multiple betting options and extra payouts, allowing for a highly stimulating, dynamic, and challenging gaming experience.
-If interested in giving this exciting blackjack variant a go, continue reading for an in-depth explanation of Ante Up 21’s rules and its house edge.
+If you are interested in giving this exciting blackjack variant a try, continue reading for an in-depth explanation of Ante Up 21’s rules and its house edge.

 Breakdown of the Rules in Ante Up Blackjack

-Players new to this variation should not feel intimidated since it follows a relatively simple set of rules.
-When you approach the table, you will notice there are three betting boxes in front of each seat.
-One box is for the standard blackjack hand while the other one is for the poker ante bet.
+Players who are new to this variation should not feel intimidated, as it follows a relatively simple set of rules.
+When you approach the table, you will notice that there are three betting boxes in front of each seat.
+One box is for the standard blackjack hand, and the other is for the poker ante bet.

-The third box is where the players post the chips for the optional Poker Bonus side bets.
-The ante bet is equal to the table minimum or higher but cannot exceed the blackjack bet.
-Once all players seated at the table post their bets, each of them receives two cards face-down while the dealer gets one upcard and one hole card.
-The round begins with the poker aspect of Ante Up 21.
-Each participant checks their hole cards and evaluates the strength of their poker hand in relation to the dealer’s face-up card.
+The third box is where players place chips for the optional Poker Bonus side bets.
+The ante bet must be at least the table minimum and may not exceed the blackjack bet.
+Once all seated players have posted their bets, each of them receives two cards face down, while the dealer receives one upcard and one hole card.
+The round begins with the poker portion of Ante Up 21, during which each participant checks their hole cards and evaluates the strength of their poker hand against the dealer’s face-up card.

-The players make an extra side wager equal to their ante bets if they determine they have a strong enough poker hand.
-If not, they can pass without posting the extra bet but at the expense of losing their antes.
-The blackjack part of the round starts once everyone has passed or posted the additional poker bet.
+Players place an extra side wager equal to their ante if they believe their poker hand is strong enough.
+Otherwise, they may pass without placing the extra bet but will lose their ante.
+The blackjack portion of the round begins once everyone has either passed or posted the additional poker bet.

 Blackjack Rule Set